Erasmus

 STUDENTS

-Mobility to France (incoming) 850€ 160€
+Mobility to France (inbound) 850€ 160€

 Mobility to a partner country (outgoing) n/a 180€

-Payment of grants to USMB staff ( academics and/or teaching assignments)
+Terms and conditions for the payment of grants to USMB staff (training and/or teaching mobility)

 • Payment of a grant directly to the staff and students concerned.

-For ENTRANT STUDENTS:
+For INCOMING STUDENTS:

-DOCUMENTS REQUIRED FOR ALL MOBILITIES:
+DOCUMENTS REQUIRED FOR ALL MOBILITY PROGRAMS:

 Contact: erasmus@univ-smb.fr